sundas-arooj/email-client-core/email-client-backend/README.md

 # Email Client Backend

 ## Overview
-This application allows users to register and log in using their Outlook accounts, sync their email data with an Elasticsearch database, and monitor real-time changes in their inbox using webhooks.
+This application allows users to register and log in using their Outlook accounts, sync their email data with an Elasticsearch database, and monitor real-time changes in their inbox using webhooks, along with webhook it frequently update emails data for all users using cron job.
 It utilizes OAuth2 for authentication, the Microsoft Graph API for accessing email data, and Elasticsearch for storing and indexing emails.

 ## Features